gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 - +10 points for the 1st correct answer given by the 3rd and subsequent quizzer on the team
 - +20 points for every correct bonus question before question number 17
-     - In 2-team Quizzes, this scoring rule does not apply
+     - In 2-team quizzes, this scoring rule does not apply
 - +10 points for every correct bonus question after and including question number 17
-     - In 2-team Quizzes, all correct bonus questions are worth 10 points
+     - In 2-team quizzes, all correct bonus questions are worth 10 points

 #### Readiness Bonus